 How Do I Start Baby-Led Weaning?

 Once your baby is at least 6 months old and can sit up unassisted, they are generally ready to start eating solids with baby led weaning (BLW).
-Check with your pediatrician to make sure your babe is ready.
+See the signs of readiness for baby led weaning and check with your pediatrician to make sure your babe is ready.

 When feeding BLW style, aim for foods that are soft enough to be squished between two fingers (your index finger and thumb), but not too slippery to frustrate your baby as he tries to hold it.